What Lies Beneath: Plot

 Shaken, Claire spends the night at Jody's house.
 Jody confesses that she once saw Norman arguing with a woman at a café in the nearby town of Adamant a year earlier.
 Returning home, Claire finds Norman unconscious in the bathtub, an electric hairdryer nearby.
 He assures her it was an accident.
 He admits that Madison had confronted him when he ended their affair but insists he did not kill her.
 Later, standing by the lake, Claire is pulled into the water by an unseen force.
 While submerged, she sees a jewelry box matching the necklace Madison wore in the photo.
 Norman pulls her out of the water, and they burn Madison's lock of hair.

 Though she and Norman seem to reconcile, Claire's suspicions return when she suggests visiting Adamant, and Norman pretends not to know the town.
 Claire visits Adamant alone and recognizes the same necklace and jewelry box in a shop window.
 She recovers the box from the lake and unlocks it with the key from Norman's office, finding Madison's necklace inside.
 When she confronts Norman, he claims that Madison killed herself and that, in a panic, he pushed her car into the lake with her body inside.
-He agrees to call the police, but suddenly attacks Claire and paralyzes her with halothane.
-Norman confesses that he murdered Madison when she threatened to expose their affair.
+He calls the police, per her insistence.
+While he is getting ready, she discovers that he faked the call.
+Suddenly, he appears and attacks Claire, paralyzing her with halothane.
+Norman confesses that he murdered Madison when she threatened to expose their affair to the dean.
 He mocks Claire, saying he initially assumed she made up the ghost story to subconsciously reveal the truth but then realized she actually believed it.
 He places Claire in the bathtub, filling it with water to stage her suicide.
 As he removes Madison's necklace from Claire's neck, her face briefly transforms into Madison's corpse.
 Startled, Norman stumbles backward, smashing his head against the sink and knocking himself out.

 As the drug begins to wear off, Claire unplugs the drain and escapes drowning.
 As she tries to grab the phone, Norman regains consciousness and chases her.
 Claire flees in his truck with their boat attached, but Norman climbs inside and attacks her, causing the vehicle to crash into the lake.
 Trapped underwater, Norman tries to drown Claire.
-Suddenly, the wreck of Madison's car—submerged beneath them—shifts.
+Suddenly, the wreck of Madison's car submerged beneath them shifts.
 A part of the boat impales the roof, dislodging Madison's decayed corpse.
 Madison's body floats up and appears to come to life, grabbing him.
 Claire escapes while Norman drowns.
 Madison's corpse returns to its lifeless state, drifting into the depths as her necklace slips from Norman's hand.